Best Approach Shoes: The Top 5 of 2018

 The Guide Tennie is a great approach shoe at a great value.
-We have chosen a separate approach shoe, the Scarpa Crux Canvas which retails for less, as our best value pick, but if you are willing to spend a little morefor the Guide Tennie you won’t be disappointed.
+Though we have chosen a separate approach shoe, the Scarpa Crux Canvas (reviewed next) which retails for less as our Best Value pick, if you are willing to spend a little more for the Guide Tennie you won’t be disappointed.

 Best Value: Scarpa Crux Canvas

 If you’re looking for some bang for your buck, the Scarpa Crux Canvas is our pick for the best value approach shoe.
 The shoe retails for a fair price and is as well-rounded and durable as any top approach shoes.